Skip to content

 How candidate answers are found

 For each detected question, the system runs semantic search over historical captures with time bounds so suggestions favour recent, relevant context rather than decade-old noise.
-Answer similarity scoring ranks candidates so the inbox and overlays prioritise stronger matches.
+Answer similarity scoring ranks candidates so the inbox prioritises stronger matches.

 Similarity and ranking